Perspective | White people learn about Juneteenth, celebrated by millions of black Americans every year

 It’s a day of celebration, yes.
 The family reunions are the echo of the frantic reunions that happened in 1865, as mothers and fathers went in search of children who were sold off to plantations in other states, when ripped-apart families tried to mend.

-“It’s a day of joy and solemnity,” professor Sybil Roberts Williams, director of African American and African diaspora studies for the Department of Performing Arts at American University.
+“It’s a day of joy and solemnity,” said Professor Sybil Roberts Williams, director of African American and African diaspora studies in the Department of Performing Arts at American University.
 “There’s this issue that slavery ended, but it took two years to get the word out.
 How did that happen?
-It was just so tragic that freedom was delayed for two whole years —that’s an important thing to talk about.”
+It was just so tragic that freedom was delayed for two whole years — that’s an important thing to talk about.”

 Perhaps, Juneteenth wasn’t easily recognizable to all of America because there are many days that commemorate America’s journey toward ending slavery, Williams said.